coverclock/com-diag-codex/README.md

 if you roll your own context using the "generic" version of the Codex context API, you can name them anything you want at run-time.

+## Verification

+Besides the usual OpenSSL verification mechanism, Codex requires that either the Common Name (```CN```) or the Fully-Qualified Domain Name or FQDN (coded as a ```DNS``` value in ```subjectAltName```) match the expected name the application provides to the Codex API (or the expected name is null, in which case Codex ignores this requirement.)
+See the example certificate configuration files that Codex uses for the unit tests in the ```etc``` directory; the server unit tests match against the CN in the client certificate, and the client unit tests match against the FQDN in the server certificate.

+Codex also rejects self-signed certificates, unless this requirement is explicitly disabled at build time in the ```Makefile``` or at run-time through a settor in the private API.

 ## Configuration

 Codex has a number of OpenSSL-related configuration parameters.
 The